esbenkc/fnirs-bci/README.md

 ## About Esben Kran
 See [my website](https://kran.ai).
-I study Cognitive Science at Aarhus University in Denmark and lead NeuroTechX Denmark, work with fNIRS in general, am interested in scientific ethics and love entrepreneurship.
-I teach the course Cognition and Communication.
+I study Cognitive Science at Aarhus University in Denmark and co-lead NeuroTechX Denmark, work with fNIRS in general, am interested in scientific ethics and love entrepreneurship.
+Currently resided in the Bay Area.